Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Fenix 7 Pro series: The best multisport Garmin watches

-Garmin’s top-tier multisport watch lineup, the Fenix 7 Pro adds 30 brand-new sports modes to the line’s already robust offerings.
+Garmin’s top-tier multisport watch lineup, the Fenix 7 Pro, adds 30 brand-new sports modes to the line’s already robust offerings.
 It also accurately tracks users’ daily and overnight health stats and key training metrics.
 It’s a powerful tool for athletes eager for every possible advantage.

 During our Fenix 7 Pro review, we were most excited to see the company bring its best tools to wrists of all sizes.
-The Fenix 7 Pro lineup is available in three sizes and all three now feature solar charging, multiband GNSS, 32GB of memory, and a highly-useful built-in LED flashlight.
+The Fenix 7 Pro lineup is available in three sizes, and all three now feature solar charging, multiband GNSS, 32GB of memory, and a highly useful built-in LED flashlight.
 We couldn’t get enough of the built-in flashlight during our review period.

 Meanwhile, updated heart rate sensors mean users can rely on highly accurate health monitoring and access fantastic tools for training.
-The newest of these are Training Readiness, Hill Score, and Endurance Score.
+The newest are Training Readiness, Hill Score, and Endurance Score.
 Garmin also updated users’ navigation experience with relief shading, weather overlays, and new views that keep stats on screen alongside maps.
 These additions make the device even more user-friendly than its already popular predecessors.

 Pros